realm/realm-studio/docs/NAMING-EXAMPLE.md

 Lets say that we some place in the component tree have a simple "status" component that displays a static message.

-## Simple representational functional component
+## Simple presentational functional component

 Initially this should be a single file, named `Status.tsx` exporting a single functional component like so: